• Home

 Games & The Arts

-Physical education is an integral part of the curriculum at the White House and all pupils are given the opportunity to develop personal fitness and participate in team activities.
-The annual drama production and art exhibition are highlights in the school’s calendar and illustrates their commitment to performing and creative arts and the involvement of all children in these activities.
+PE is an integral part of the curriculum at The White House and all pupils enjoy sports lessons four times a week, including swimming and gymnastics from reception to year six and traditional sports such as netball, football, hockey, rugby, cricket and tennis.
+The annual drama production and art exhibition are highlights in the school’s calendar, and illustrate its commitment to performing and creative arts and involvement of all children in these activities.

 Pastoral Care

-The school provides an outstanding education which is shown through excellent 11+ results and achievements from pupils throughout the year.
+The school provides an outstanding education, which is shown through excellent 11+ results and achievements from pupils throughout the year.
 More importantly, the children are happy.
 They are encouraged to develop emotionally as well as intellectually and the ISI commented that both pupils’ personal and moral development was excellent.
 Dedicated and experienced staff work closely with parents to enable all children to excel as people with confidence.
+The school has two ELSAs to support with any emotional needs.

 Recent Scholarships

-Over 50 percent of pupils receive academic, music, sports and all round scholarships to top London day schools and boarding schools when they leave at 11+.
-Future schools include Dulwich College, Alleyn’s, Beneden, JAGS, Emmanuel, Brighton College, Downe House, Francis Holland.
+Over 50 percent of pupils receive academic, music, sports and all-round scholarships to top London day schools and boarding schools when they leave at 11+.
+Future schools include Dulwich College, Alleyn’s, Beneden, JAGS, Emmanuel, Brighton College, City of London Boys, Westminster and Francis Holland.

 Head Teacher’s Philosophy